1688168/Codes/Patterns.md

 ### **DFS**
 - [207]
 - visited1 and visited2 where visited2 is the current search path that is visited
+- On current search path, mark visited2, but on backtrack, mark visited1

 > How to Find Prev/Next Smaller/Greater